BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_0_Expanding_Bitcoin_Transactions_Multisigs.md

 Supporting objectives include the ability to:

-   * Understand How to Spend Funds Sent to a Multisignature
+   * Understand the Theory of Spending Multisig Fudns
    * Plan for the Power of Multisignatures

 ## Table of Contents